JabSYsEmb/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 import App from './App'
 ```

-[import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) two modules, enabling them to be used in that file.
+[import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) two modules, enabling them to be used in that file {deprecated}.
 The module <i>react-dom</i> is placed into the variable _ReactDOM_, and the module that defines the main component of the app is placed into the variable _App_

 Let's move our <i>Note</i> component into its own module.